ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The outcome of the appraisal process is summarised in an Attestation Result.
 The Relying Party application uses the content of the Attestation Result to make its own policy decisions.

-We make no assumptions on the specific shape of the Attestation Result, except for its optional ability to include Evidence from the attestor and Endorsed Values that the Verifier has been able to infer from Evidence and the Appraisal Context.
+This specification makes no assumptions on the specific shape of the Attestation Result, except for its optional ability to include Evidence from the attestor and Endorsed Values that the Verifier has been able to infer from Evidence and the Appraisal Context.

 > A CoRIM profile MUST describe:
 >